unconst/BitTensor/README.md

 A machine intelligence trained with access to the internet could harness resources of data, machine knowledge and computer power untapped by its predecessors.

-This repo contains a protocol implementation for a trustless, decentralized and incentivised peer-to-peer model that can connect an unlimited number of computers and engineers, allowing each the opportunity to own, contribute to and profit from the resulting system.
+This repo contains a protocol implementation for a trustless, decentralized and incentivised peer-to-peer model that can connect an unlimited number of computers and engineers across the web.

 In absence of centralized control, the network uses a digital token to provide incentive for intelligence contribution.
 The reward give the reciever more sway over the network's mathematical objective.